 The above photo from the mid-1950s shows Hungarian star Zsa Zsa Gabor, whose films included Moulin Rouge, Death of a Scoundrel, Drop Dead Darling, Touch of Evil, and of course, Queen of Outer Space, which we talked about here.
 What was really funny about Gabor is that she would eventually total seven divorces.
 It could be a Hollywood record.

 Nope.
 Lana Turner beat her with eight, and Elizabeth Taylor and Mickey Rooney both tied her with seven.
-Well, merrily, merrily, merrily, merrily, life is but a dream, and considering Gabor reached age ninety-nine, maybe she knew more about living than all of us.
+Gabor, however, also had an anullment.
+So she ditched eight hubbies.
+Well, merrily, merrily, merrily, merrily, life is but a dream, and considering she reached age ninety-nine, maybe she knew more about living than all of us.
 You see her below from the same shoot, contemplating another marriage proposal.

 Hey ho!
 Hey ho!
 Huston and Ferrer must go!

 Today in 1952 protestors comprising members of the 17th District American Legion Un-American Activities Committee demonstrate outside the Fox Wilshire Theater in Los Angeles against director John Huston and actor José Ferrer, whose new film Moulin Rouge was premiering that night.
 Why was the American Legion pissed?
 Basically because in 1947 Huston helped form the Committee for the First Amendment to protest the House Committee on Un-American Activities hearings (HUAC), and because Ferrer was a liberal.
 The anti-communist hysteria was in full swing at this point, and more than five-hundred names had been added to anti-communist blacklists.